-Clinicians should pay attention to stroke patients who cannot walk at 3-6 month after onsetJuly 11th, 2013 in Neuroscience /
+Clinicians should pay attention to stroke patients who cannot walk at 3-6 month after onsetJuly 11, 2013 in Medicine & Health / Neuroscience

 Gait dysfunction is one of the most serious disabling sequelae of stroke.
 Regaining gait ability in stroke is a primary goal of neurorehabilitation.
 Furthermore, gait is a less demanding motor function than hand function.